 The Modified Internal Rate of Return indicates the profitability of an investment and therefore is commonly used in business, when choosing between investmentments.

-This calculation uses a schedule of payments (including an initial investment, along with the net income payments), to calculate the compounded return, assuming the Net Present Value of the investment is zero.
+This calculation uses a schedule of payments (including an initial investment and a series of net income payments), to calculate the compounded return, assuming the Net Present Value of the investment is zero.

-The Excel MIRR function returns the Modified Internal Rate of Return for a supplied series of periodic cash flows (ie. a set of values, which includes an initial investment value and a series of net income values).
+The Excel MIRR function returns the Modified Internal Rate of Return for a supplied series of periodic cash flows (i.e. a set of values, which includes an initial investment value and a series of net income values).

-The format of the function is:
+The syntax of the function is:

-A reference to a range of cells containing the series of cash flows (investment and net income values) that occur at regular periodsThese must contain at least one negative value (representing payment) and at least one positive value (representing income).|
+|values||-||These must contain at least one negative value (representing payment) and at least one positive value (representing income).|

-|finance_rate||-||The interest rate paid on the money used in the cash flows|
+|finance_rate||-||The interest rate paid on the money used in the cash flows.|

-|reinvest_rate||-||The interest rate paid on the reinvested cash flows|
+|reinvest_rate||-||The interest rate paid on the reinvested cash flows.|

 In the spreadsheet below, the cashflow for an investment is shown in cells B2-B7.
 The initial investment of $100 is shown in cell B2 and the net income over 5 periods is shown in cells B3-B7.

 If you get an error from the Excel Mirr function this is likely to be one of the following:

-|#DIV/0!||-||Occurs if the supplied values array doesn't contain at least one negative and at least one positive value|
+|#DIV/0!||-||Occurs if the supplied values array does not contain at least one negative and at least one positive value.|

-|#VALUE!||-||Occurs if any of the supplied arguments are not recognised as numbers by Excel|
+|#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|